Altiscale/incubator-spark/docs/quick-start.md

 This tutorial provides a quick introduction to using Spark.
 We will first introduce the API through Spark's interactive Scala shell (don't worry if you don't know Scala -- you will not need much for this), then show how to write standalone applications in Scala, Java, and Python.
 See the [programming guide](scala-programming-guide.html) for a more complete reference.

-To follow along with this guide, you only need to have successfully built Spark on one machine.
-Simply go into your Spark directory and run:

-{% highlight bash %}
-$ sbt/sbt assembly
-{% endhighlight %}
+To follow along with this guide, first download a packaged release of Spark from the [Spark website](http://spark.apache.org/downloads.html).
+Since we won't be using HDFS, you can download a package for any version of Hadoop.

 # Interactive Analysis with the Spark Shell

 ## Basics

 Spark's interactive shell provides a simple way to learn the API, as well as a powerful tool to analyze datasets interactively.
-Start the shell by running `./bin/spark-shell` in the Spark directory.
+Start the shell by running the following in the Spark directory.

+    ./bin/spark-shell

 Spark's primary abstraction is a distributed collection of items called a Resilient Distributed Dataset (RDD).
 RDDs can be created from Hadoop InputFormats (such as HDFS files) or by transforming other RDDs.
 Let's make a new RDD from the text of the README file in the Spark source directory: